awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ```

 **Note**
-This policy statement can also be used as a Service Control Policy and applied to AWS Organizations\.
+This policy statement can also be used as a Service Control Policy and applied to an AWS organization\.
 For more information about Service Control Policies, see [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scp.html) in the *AWS Organizations User Guide*\.